What Is a Manual Transfer Switch?

 Fusible Safety Switches

 Safety switches have two important jobs: to provide power and to curb it.
-They literally put the power in your hands, allowing you to prevent overloads with the flip of a switch.
+They put the power in your hands, allowing you to prevent overloads with the flip of a switch.
 Fusible switches are the go-to solution for securing higher loads.
 Like non-fusible switches, they can open circuits manually, but their safety ratings are unmatched.
 Their capacity to disconnect powerful overcurrents makes them a favorite option for large equipment.

 Count on PSI Control Solutions to guide you through the confusing world of transfer switches.
 We’ve been a safety switch specialist for over 50 years, so our knowledge is tough to beat.
 Call us at 704-594-4107 to discuss your options.